Requesting a Summer and/or Saturday Meal Waiver

 Assembly Bill 2555, chaptered on September 19, 2012, amended EC Section 49548 to require that local educational agencies submit their waiver requests no later than 60 days prior to the last State Board of Education (SBE) meeting that occurs prior to the commencement of a district or county office of education’s (COE) summer school session.
 This amendment took effect on January 1, 2013.
 Previously, requests for a waiver to EC Section 49550 were due no later than 30 days prior to the last SBE meeting that occurs prior to the commencement of a district or COE’s summer school session.

 Public schools must meet one of three conditions in order to receive approval to waive the requirement to provide a meal during summer school sessions as specified in EC Section 49550.
 The conditions are detailed later in this MB.

-The deadline for submitting waiver requests to the California Department of Education (CDE) this year is March 8, 2013.
+The deadline for submitting summer meal waiver requests to the California Department of Education (CDE) this year is March 8, 2018 [Note: the preceding deadline is no longer applicable].
 However, early submission of waiver requests will allow the Nutrition Services Division to provide an optimal level of technical assistance to requestors and, in the case of a denial, permits the district/county sufficient time to plan for summer meal preparation.